MicrosoftDocs/sdk-api/sdk-api-src/content/objidl/nn-objidl-iadvisesink.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IAdviseSink
+ - objidl/IAdviseSink
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - ObjIdl.h
 api_name:
  - IAdviseSink
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IAdviseSink interface

 ## -description

 Enables containers and other objects to receive notifications of data changes, view changes, and compound-document changes occurring in objects of interest.
 Container applications, for example, require such notifications to keep cached presentations of their linked and embedded objects up-to-date.
 Calls to <b>IAdviseSink</b> methods are asynchronous, so the call is sent and then the next instruction is executed without waiting for the call's return.